 Cold eggs, straight out from the fridge, add a strong egg flavor to pancakes and bread.
-If they meet coconut oil, they will form oil lumps as coconut oil gets back to its solid state under 23°C/73°F.
+If they meet coconut oil, they will form oil lumps as coconut oil returns to its solid state under 23°C/73°F.

 To avoid this issue, always bring the eggs to room temperature before baking.
 You can do this by immersing your eggs in lukewarm water for 15 minutes or take your eggs out of the fridge for 4 hours or overnight before starting a recipe.

 Next, another ingredient that should be at room temperature is melted butter or melted oil.
 If you bring hot liquid in contact with eggs, this can cook them and form egg lumps in the batter.

 Liquids hotter than 50°C/120°F will kill yeast cells and will make them useless.